Rhodes Hall

-Rhodes Memorial Hall, commonly known as Rhodes Hall, is an historic house located in Atlanta, Georgia, United States.
+Rhodes Memorial Hall, commonly known as Rhodes Hall, is a historic house located in Atlanta, Georgia, United States.
 It was built as the home of furniture magnate Amos Giles Rhodes, proprietor of Atlanta-based Rhodes Furniture.
 The Romanesque Revival house occupies a prominent location on Peachtree Street, the main street of Atlanta, and is listed in the National Register of Historic Places.
 It is open to the public and has been the home of The Georgia Trust for Historic Preservation since 1983.

 Inspiration

 Rhodes Hall is a Romanesque Revival 9000 sqft house inspired by the Rhineland castles that Rhodes admired on a trip to Europe in the late 1890s.
 Architect Willis F. Denny designed the unique home with Stone Mountain granite, incorporating medieval Romanesque, Victorian, and Arts and Crafts designs as well as necessary adaptations for an early 20th-century home.
 After two years of construction, the house was completed in 1904.